galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 > ### {% icon hands_on %} Hands-on: Finding genes deleted in our assembly
 >
-> 1. **Intersect intervals find overlapping intervals in various ways** {% icon tool %} with the following parameters:
+> 1. {% tool [Intersect intervals find overlapping intervals in various ways](toolshed.g2.bx.psu.edu/repos/iuc/bedtools/bedtools_intersectbed/2.27.0.2) %} with the following parameters:
 >  - *"File A to intersect with B"*: `Gaps`
 >  - *"File(s) B to intersect with A"*: `Genes (E. coli Relatives) with Symbol Name`
 >  - *"What should be written to the output file?"*: `Write the original A and B entries plus the number of base pairs of overlap between the two features.
 Only A features with overlap are reported.
 Restricted by the fraction- and reciprocal option (-wo)`